FVITech/WEB2040-SQL/README.md

 9. Unguided: Get the companies from crunchbase.companies which are located in the los angeles region.
 Show all columns.
   Solution: SELECT * FROM crunchbase.companies WHERE city = 'Los Angeles'
-10. Unguided: Create a table where you show the name and total funding raised (value of funding_total_usd column) for all Miami based companies.
+10. Unguided: Build a table where you show the name and total funding raised (value of funding_total_usd column) for all Miami based companies.
   Solution: SELECT name, funding_total_usd FROM crunchbase.companies WHERE city = 'Miami'
-11. Order by intro, guided: Now take the above query and sort it from greatest fund raising to lowest.
+11. Now take the above query and sort it from greatest fund raising to lowest.
   Solution: SELECT name, funding_total_usd FROM crunchbase.companies WHERE city = 'Miami' order by funding_total_usd desc
 12. Guided: Get the miami companies and their funding, sorted from most funded to least.
   SELECT name, funding_total_usd AS funding